oxfordinternetinstitute/fsds19/README.md

 This week we learn about ways in which to clean, reshape, and explore data.
 We will parse files, explore visualisation, and take data that is skewed and rescale it so that we can make more sense of it.

 ## Week 4.
 Collecting Data from the Web
-Sometimes the web is a source of data for your research design.
+Sometimes the web is a direct source of data for your research design.
 Sometimes it is simply the place where data is stored that you want to download.
 Approaches to collecting this data represent different relationships between the researcher and the data controller.
-Some approaches suggest a dialogue with the data controller, while others suggest a more observational approach.
-This week merely scratches the surface of what’s possible in either circumstance.
+Some approaches suggest a dialogue with the data controller (through registration, budgeted queries, authentication, etc.), while other approaches suggest a more passive approach of just downloading what is given.
+This week merely scratches the surface of what’s possible in either circumstance, but provides some means to understand how to authenticate for a data repository and how to work on a server for continuous uptime.